Your Pension contributions

 If you want to make a pension contribution above the amount you earn, your employer might be able to help.

 If you haven’t used your full allowance from previous years, you might be able to carry it forward and use it in the current tax year.
 This could mean you can make a contribution of up to £160,000 in some cases.

 If you’re a UK resident under the age of 75, you can add money to a pension and receive tax relief, even if you don’t work or pay tax.
 You can also save into a pension for your children or grandchildren.

 To receive tax relief on your personal contributions, you can only contribute as much as you earn each tax year, or £3,600, whichever is greater.
 For example, if your salary in the current tax year is £30,000, this is the most you can add across all your pensions and receive tax relief.

 There’s an annual limit for contributions as mentioned above and a lifetime allowance which limits the total value of all your pensions.
 More about this below.

-Your pensions are measured against this allowance whenever you take money from your pension and/or when you turn 75 or you die.
+Your pensions are measured against this allowance whenever you take money from your pension and/or when you turn 75, or you die before 75.

 If you’ve already built up a large pension pot, you might be able to register for protection with HMRC so you don’t get caught out by this restriction.
 Tax rules can change.